Generic Name: besifloxacin (BE-si-FLOX-a-sin)

 Treating eye infections caused by certain bacteria.

-Besivance drops is a quinolone antibiotic.
+Besivance drops are a quinolone antibiotic.
 It works by killing sensitive bacteria by stopping the production of essential proteins needed by the bacteria to survive.

 Do NOT use Besivance drops if: